-My areas of specialization include media history and theory, the novel, twentieth-century British and Anglophone literature, modernism, and the history of the book.
+My primary areas of interest include digital culture, media theory and media history, experimental fiction, the novel, the Gothic, modernism, reading, sound studies, and the history and future of the book.

 My first book, Out of Print: Mediating Information in the Novel and the Book (University of Massachusetts Press, December 2020) analyzes how print novels have functioned as information media and challenged modern information culture’s prevailing ideology that information is neutral and autonomous.
 I argue that the form of the book, in its complex co-evolution with media and information forms, has had a substantial impact on the novel’s role as an information medium—and that the novel, in turn, offers crucial insights into the consequences of the book’s marginalization in information management.
 What is lost in today’s era of information scale and mediating interfaces is knowledge of the ways that information is embodied by media and situated within informational systems.
 I examine experimental novels that foreground their textual materiality, arguing that these novels explore how books limit and shape text in order to insist that data only becomes meaningful insofar as it is given form and understood within its social contexts.
 My analysis traces the roots of the contemporary obscuration of form to the early decades of the twentieth century, studying how the print book fared, and how modernist novelists responded, as the burgeoning profession of information science grappled with unprecedented quantities of data.
 Pairing close readings of archival novels with case studies from information history, I argue that the print book has served, for novelists and the reading public as well as information professionals, as a counterpoint to conceptualizations of information as immaterial and ineffable.